You know how important email marketing is, so you've probably taken the first step and added an email signup form to your site.

 - Original data that you've collected

-- A white paper that analyzes data from other sources and collects it in one place
+- A white paper that collects and analyzes data from various sources

-- A template for something.
-Like an email template that you used to generate leads.
+- A template for something; an email template to generate leads, for example.

-Now, let's get a little more specific and actionable and dig into some lead magnet examples and ideas for popular niches, including:
+Now, let's get a little more specific and dig into lead magnet examples and ideas for popular niches, including: